KaleimS/Code-Refactor-Challenge/README.md

 <br>
 <img src="assets/images/How-To.PNG" alt="image" width="700" height="auto">
 <br>
 Refer to the picture above.
 Right click anywhere on the webpage and select inspect element, then refer to the image above and click where the number **1** is located this will open the device tool.
-And then refer to the image above and click where the number **2** is to open a dropdown box and select **Ipad Pro**
+And then refer to the image above and click where the number **2** is to open a dropdown box and select **Ipad Pro**.
+Once you do this, the page will show what it would look like on an Ipad Pro.

 ## License